 - You see a Delayed or Starts in message on your Nest thermostat’s screen (for example: “Heating is delayed for 2:30 mins”)

-- The system fan always runs or won’t turn on
+- The system fan is always running or won’t turn on

 - The system fan turns on and off repeatedly in a short period